juliajoo/docs/_posts/2019-04-30-tools-coding-resources.md

 tags: Language Development Python Arduino C++
 ---

-# Software resources

-Here are some suggested website and books to get started with programming environments
+Here are some suggested website and books to get started with programming environments.

 ## Python